Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Conclusions and Ethical Discussion

-In this paper, we present SDCNL, a novel method for classification of depressive sentiment vs suicidal ideation by leveraging deep learning and unsupervised noisy label correction.
+In this paper, we present SDCNL, a novel method for deep neural network classification of depressive sentiment vs suicidal ideation with unsupervised noisy label correction.
+The use of deep neural networks allows for effective classification of closely related classes on a proven difficult task.
 Our novel method of label correction using unsupervised clustering effectively removes high-volumes of noise from both benchmark and domain-specific datasets, allowing for the use of large-scale, web-scraped datasets.
-Our extensive experimentation and ablative results highlight the effectiveness of our proposed model and the potential of our model for real diagnostic application.
+Our extensive experimentation and ablative results highlight the effectiveness of our proposed model and its potential for real diagnostic application.

 The applied setting of our system is to provide professionals with a supplementary tool for individual patient diagnosis, as opposed to solely being a screening method on social media platforms.
-SDCNL could be used by professional therapists as a "second opinion", friends and family as a preliminary screening for loved ones, or even on social media platforms to identify at-risk users.
-We contend that our method is applicable in a clinical setting given Reddit's propensity for honest user disclosure, especially considering the ability of our label correction method to remove substantial amounts of noise from the labels.
-As opposed to models trained on EHRs or suicide notes, which often include limited amounts of data, leveraging online content allows for the use of data-hungry deep learning models, which we prove can be quite effective.
+SDCNL could be used by professional therapists as a ``second opinion'', friends and family as a preliminary screening for loved ones, or even on social media platforms to identify at-risk users.